Let's learn about bringing sites online, taking them off, and publishing site changes.

 Select whether to publish the site and all assets targeted to the site's publishing channel, or publish the site and all assets added to the site's pages.

-Oracle Content and Experience Cloud validates that all site strings and assets have the required approvals and translations.
+By default, Oracle Content Management validates that all site strings and assets have the required approvals and translations.
 You won’t be able to publish the site if you don’t have the translations that are required by the site’s associated localization policy, if the assets aren’t marked as translated, or if an asset requires approval, but isn’t marked as approved.
+If Show site validation screen is enabled, a validation panel is displayed listing the assets and pages in the site and showing any problems with validation.
 Expand items to see more details.
 If there are issues, correct them and then try to publish again.
 If all items are valid, click Publish.
-You’re prompted to confirm your choice.

 If your site isn’t already online (), you need to bring it online to make the site available to users.